ceitel/PCVR_ADB_Kiosk/README.md

    - Select “Import Task”
    - Choose `PCVR_Kiosk_Oculus.xml`
    - Modify:
-     - UserId: Replace CVMBSDOM\azh205admin with your Windows username
+     - **User Account**: In the “General” tab, update the “When running the task, use the following user account” field to match your Windows username.
+This ensures the task runs with the correct permissions.
-     - Command: Update the path to point to your `.bat` file
+     - **Command**: In the “Actions” tab, update the path to point to your `.bat` file.
-     - Triggers: Adjust logon behavior or repetition interval if needed
+     - **Triggers**: In the “Triggers” tab, adjust logon behavior or repetition interval if needed.

 ## Adaptation Notes